Did you Know?

 Who can benefit from pelvic floor physiotherapy?

-Women and men of all ages and for a wide variety of issues can benefit from pelvic floor physiotherapy.
-Athletes who have issues with incontinence, women during the prenatal and postpartum phase, pre and postmenopausal women, men who experience bladder and bowel dysfunction, rectal pain, and difficulty with sexual intercourse, women and men who suffer from chronic constipation or pain during sexual intercourse.
+Individuals of all ages and for a wide variety of issues can benefit from pelvic floor physiotherapy.
+Athletes who have issues with incontinence, individuals during the prenatal and postpartum and pre and postmenopausal phases, individuals who experience bladder and bowel dysfunction, rectal pain, and difficulty with sexual intercourse, and those who suffer from chronic constipation or pain during sexual intercourse.

 How do I know if I need pelvic floor physiotherapy?